knrbokhari/Backend_Coding_Task_SQL/README.md

 and type `exit` then enter.

 ### import csv into MySql Table
-Go to `http://localhost/phpmyadmin` and give user and password. go our database select movies table. go to import page. click on Choose File and select movies.csv & and `check` Do not abort on INSERT error. and click Go button.
-Do the same for ratings.
+Go to `http://localhost/phpmyadmin` and give user and password.
+Go to your database select database & movies table.
+Go to import page. click on `Choose File` and select `movies.csv` & and `check` Do not abort on INSERT error. and click Go button.
+Delete the fast row.
+Do the same for ratings table.

 ## Configure app
 Create a `.env` file.
 Open `.env` then You will need to give your PORT, DB_HOST, DB_USER, DB_PASS and DATABASE: